uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == Dataset - "Bridge scour data at selected bridge sites in Montana"

 State Departments of Transportation (DOTs) are responsible for the inspection of in-service bridges.
 Included in those requirements is data for determining scour vulnerability.
 State DOTs collect cross-channel profiles at bridge sites on regular intervals, they also evaluate channel conditions and consider bridge substructure geometry.
 Together with United States Geologoical Survey (USGS) stream flow data, and contraction geometry at the bridge site, engineers evaluate scour vulnerability under different flood level scenarios.
+Fiure 2 provides example of what a bridge affected by scour can look like.

+#figure(
+  image("figures/Scour1.png", width: 100%),
+  caption: [Scour at Bridge Foundation; Risk of Collapse.
+(Courtesy: Oregon Department of Transportation.)], ) <proofread>

 The State of Montana has published four datasets regarding hydraulic information at bridge locations, in CSV or excel form found here: